 © Australian Institute of Health and Welfare 2024 This product, excluding the AlHW logo, Commonwealth Coat of Arms and any material owned by a third party or protected by a trademark, has been released under a Creative Commons BY 4.0 (CC BY 4.0) licence.
 Excluded material owned by third parties may include, for example, design and layout, images obtained under licence from third parties and signatures.
 We have made all reasonable efforts to identify and label material owned by third parties.
 You may distribute, remix and build on this website's material but must attribute the AlHW as the copyright holder, in line with our attribution policy.
 The full terms and conditions of this licence are available at https://creativecommons.org/licenses/by/4.0/.
 Enquiries relating to copyright should be addressed to info@aihw.gov.au.
 Enquiries or comments on the METEOR metadata or download should be directed to the METEOR team at meteor@aihw.gov.au.
-Informal carer-multiple care recipient status Identifying and definitional attributes Metadata item type: Data Element Concept METEOR identifier: 315722 Registration status: Community Services (retired), Recorded 16/11/2009 Definition: Whether an informal carer is providing assistance on a regular and sustained basis to more than one care recipient.
+Informal carer-primary carer indicator Identifying and definitional attributes Metadata item type: Data Element Concept METEOR identifier: 621210 Registration status: Disability, Superseded 15/12/2017 Definition: An indicator of whether the informal carer provides assistance with one or more core activities (communication, mobility and self-care).
+Object Class attributes Identifying and definitional attributes Object class: Informal carer Definition: An informal carer includes any person, such as a family member, friend or neighbour, who is giving regular, ongoing assistance to another person without payment for the care given.

-Object Class attributes

-Identifying and definitional attributes

-Object class: Informal carer

-Definition: An informal carer includes any person, such as a family member, friend or

-neighbour, who is giving regular, ongoing assistance to another person without

-payment for the care given.

 Context: Care and support networks where the carers are unpaid (other than pension or benefit) play a critical role in community services provision, especially in caring for frail aged and younger people with disability within the community.
 Information about informal carers is therefore of fundamental importance in assessing the ongoing needs of clients and their carers, and in service planning.
 The presence of an informal carer is often a key indicator of a person's ability to remain at home, especially if the person requires assistance.
 The absence of an informal carer, where a vulnerable client lives alone, is an indicator of client risk.
 Information on client living arrangements and informal carer availability provides an indicator of the potential in-home support and the extent to which the burden of care is absorbed by the informal caring system.
 The stability or otherwise of the informal carer's availability may be significant in the capacity of the client continuing to remain at home.
 Existing carer definitions (e.g. for purposes of establishing eligibility for Domiciliary Nursing Care Benefits (DNCB/Carer Allowance; Carer's Pension/Carer Payment) definitions used in ABS population, surveys of disability, ageing and carers) vary in context and purpose.